CTV Advertising: What is it and How Does it Work?

 Connected TV advertising refers to advertising shown on any internet-connected TV (also known as a Connected TV or CTV).
 A CTV allows viewers to watch content on streaming platforms like Netflix, Amazon Prime, and Hulu.

 Businesses are starting to use CTV advertising more and more to promote their brands.
-According to eMarketer, CTV ad spend hit $20.69B in 2022 and is predicted to nearly double by 2027.
+According to eMarketer, CTV ad spend reached $24 billion in 2023 and is predicted to exceed $40 billion by 2027.
 Many marketers are exploring connected TV advertising thanks to its promises to combine TV’s visibility and storytelling capabilities with digital’s advanced targeting.

 Benefits of CTV Advertising